Blood Tsunami: 2003–2004

 Lead vocalist and lead guitarist Peter Michael Kolstad Vegem (a.k.a.
-Pete Evil) had been fronting his punk/rock' roll band, Hellride, for several years, but when this band broke up late in 2003, he decided form a heavy metal band, and began to write material for his yet unnamed new band.
+Pete Evil) had been fronting his punk/rock' roll band, Hellride, for several years, but when this band broke up late in 2003, he decided to form a heavy metal band, and began to write material for his yet unnamed new band.
 In early January 2004 he formed Blood Tsunami.

 Jørgen Nordli (a.k.a.
 Jay) joined on drums and the two immediately started rehearsing on Pete's material.
 The first Blood Tsunami song was "Killing Spree".
 Shortly after Pete found a bass player in Frode Sørskaar (a.k.a.
 Riff Randall) and Kristoffer Sørensen (a.k.a.
 Dor Amazon) joined on lead guitar.

 During the spring of 2004 this line up recorded a 4-song demo.
 Blood Tsunami's debut live performance took place on 24 August 2004, at a small club in Oslo called Last Train, supporting for Swedish death metal band Entombed.